terry-r123/Genomics-FM/README.md

 # Geomics-FM
-This repository includes the 'Genomics-FM' project.
+This repository includes the 'Genomics-FM: Universal Foundation Model for Versatile and Data-Efficient Functional Genomic Analysis' project.

 ## 1. Environment setup